 Building flexibility and resilience into the rostering system brings lots of benefits to retailers, but they must be mindful not to expose themselves to potential risk.
 In recent years a number of retailers have fallen foul of working regulations, so rostering systems must be able to monitor and detect errors when they occur.

 Asking an employee to stay on for an extra 15 minutes at the end of a busy day, for example, could tip them beyond the limit of their contracted hours.
 Instances like this must be automatically checked and flagged to make sure retailers are honouring their legal obligations.

-If you’d like to know more about how the challenges facing the retail sector can be resolved, download our whitepaper Squaring the Circle: How scheduling technology is creating flexible retail workforces that deliver for everyone in full here.
+If you’d like to know more about how the challenges facing the retail sector can be resolved, download our white paper How scheduling technology is creating flexible retail workforces that deliver for everyone in full here.